Traditions and Beliefs -- in Face of the World's Condition

 Well, I haven't---with this obvious curiosity to question all taboos and fetishes, and refusing to be indoctrinated into any of the popular beliefs while allowing others to do thinking for me.
 Besides, the world with all its stupidities hasn't impressed me enough that I would blindly accept anything from their repertoire of imposing ideas---other than those that passed as logical in my own mind.

 The Puzzle of the "F-Word"

 As people age, they usually become just more of the same with some added complexity to it.
-So, here I am, at this age of seventy three, still scratching my head and wondering about some stuff that has been taken for granted but simply doesn't sit right in my logically oriented mind.
+So, here I am, at this age of seventy four, still scratching my head and wondering about some stuff that has been taken for granted but simply doesn't sit right in my logically oriented mind.

 For example, have you ever asked yourself how in the world the "f-word" became an obscenity?
-One day, when you younger folks get older and retired, you may want to ask your own strange questions, but this one is mine, O.K.?
+One day, when you, younger folks, get older and retired, you may want to ask your own strange questions, but this one is mine, O.K.?

 It seems like an ordinary dude like you or me got out of bed one morning, and having an epiphany with an inspiration to contribute to the mankind with something valuable proclaimed that "from now on, this "f- word" should be a bad, bad word---never to be spoken out publicly, god-forbid in churches.

 With the only exception if you would get a flat tire on the road, or when you have calculated how much taxes you owe to your government."
 That word was to be valid only in English speaking countries, while all others should make up their own obscenities according to their own culture and traditions.